 The Audit Committee is made up entirely of trustees who meet all independence requirements under the SEC and NYSE and have the requisite financial competence to serve on the Audit Committee.
 The Audit Committee meets at least quarterly and operates pursuant to a written charter that is reviewed at least every three years.
 That charter can be accessed under the Investors section of our website at www.federalrealty.com.
-In 2019, the Audit Committee met four times and each meeting included an executive session with our independent registered public accounting firm and no members of management present.
+In 2019, the Audit Committee meet four times and each meeting included an executive session with our independent registered public accounting firm and no members of management present.

 The Audit Committee is directly responsible for the appointment, retention and oversight of GT, the independent registered public accounting firm retained to audit our financial statements, and also oversees management, including its internal audit firm, in their performance of its financial functions.
 Specifically, management is responsible for the financial reporting process, including the system of internal controls, for the preparation of consolidated financial statements in accordance with generally accepted accounting principles in the United States ("GAAP") and for reporting on internal control over financial reporting.
 Management uses Pricewaterhouse Coopers, LLC ("PwC") to provide its internal audit function, including oversight of the ongoing testing of the effectiveness of our internal controls.
-GT is responsible for auditing the consolidated financial statements of the company and expressing an opinion on the financial statements and the effectiveness of internal control over financial reporting.
+GT is responsible for auditing the consolidated financial statements of the company and expressing an opinion on the financial statements and the effectiveness of internal control over financial statements and the effectiveness of internal control over financial statements and the effectiveness of internal controls.